The Game Has Changed: How to Recruit Top Talent in 2016

 In 2015, HR professionals reported a noticeable increase in workers desiring mobile access for work.
 As such, companies must embrace mobile and make sure systems like customer relationship management, human capital management, learning management systems and expense reimbursement programs are mobile-friendly.
 While it may not be feasible to implement mobile accessibility for all technologies at once, it's important that talent management professionals push ahead with the best strategy to get there.

 The vision of the typical workday being at an office desk from 9-to-5, Monday through Friday is now a thing of the past—and it's not a bad change.
 The rise of gig-based, freelance and contract work has empowered employees to pursue job opportunities and learning experiences they may not have had access to in the past.
-It has also changed how workers and HR leaders alike view what work .
+It has also changed how workers and HR leaders alike view what work should look like.

 In fact, recent survey data from Appirio and Wakefield found that 83 percent of business executives believe that by 2050 the economy will shift toward gig-based work over full-time employees.
 Workers are happier with increased flexibility and work-life balance, while employers receive greater creativity and productivity.
 To reap these benefits, old HR strategies must be amended and new standards should be put into place that ensure recruitment of today's top talent.